Information needed for a planning application

 - floor plans

-We will publish everything submitted in connection with a planning application on the Planning register.
+We'll publish everything submitted in connection with a planning application on the

 Descriptions and covering letters

 When we register your application, we may amend your description to reflect a standardised wording to make it easier for everyone to understand.
-We will let you know if we change your description.
+We'll let you know if we change your description.